MEET THE TEAM

 When not on the job, Jordan serves in the 87th Aerial Port Squadron at Wright-Patterson Air Force Base.
 He has been a part of the squadron for fifteen years and currently works in the passenger terminal section.
 He lives in Kettering with his wife, Libby, and golden retriever, Minnie.
 In his free time he likes to travel and spend time with friends and family.

-Jasmine Redman is the Events Manager for the Air Force Marathon organizatoin.
-Jasmine coordinates and executes all ancillary events surrounding race weekend.
+Jasmine Gwin is the Events Manager for the Air Force Marathon.
+Jasmine coordinates and executes all ancillary events surrounding race weekend; Health & Fitness Expo, Gourmet Pasta Dinner, and Finish Line Festival.
 She also oversees the sustainability program by working closely with the Council for Responsible Sport.

 Jasmine graduated from Bowling Green State University in 2015 with her bachelor’s degree in Sport Management and again in 2017 with her master’s degree in Sport Administration.

-Rachel Nipper is the Volunteer Coordinator for the Air Force Marathon organization and she assists with all aspects of volunteer recruitment, management, training, and retention.
-She also oversees the registration software, Race Roster, for all AFM events and both the Charity Partner and Corporate Running programs.
+Rachel Nipper is the Registration & Volunteer Coordinator for the Air Force Marathon.
+She manages the registration platform/database for all events and she assists with all aspects of volunteer recruitment, management, training, and retention.

-Rachel graduated from the University of South Florida with a bachelor’s degree in Interdisciplinary Social Sciences and previously worked in volunteer services at a nonprofit in Florida before moving to Ohio.
 Rachel has been with the Air Force Marathon since 2019.
+Rachel graduated from the University of South Florida with a bachelor’s degree in Interdisciplinary Social Sciences and previously worked in the volunteer services department at a non-profit in Florida.
+She also completed a graduate certificate in May 2022 in Orientation & Mobility from Ohio State University.

-In her free time, Rachel loves to bake, travel, play board games and spend time with her dog, Kartoffel, and cat, Val.
-In addition, Rachel is currently enrolled as a graduate student at Ohio State University for Orientation & Mobility.
+In her free time Rachel loves to bake, travel, play D&D and spend time with her husband, Quentin, dog, Kartoffel, and cat, Val.

 Chris Meister is the Sponsorship Coordinator for the Air Force Marathon organization.
 He oversees the sponsorship program for all AFM events.